 ASLI invests in a portfolio of European logistics assets, diversified by both geography and tenant, with a focus on well-located assets at established distribution hubs and within population centres.
 ASLI’s aim is to provide its shareholders with a regular and attractive level of income return, together with the potential for long-term income and capital growth (it has targeted a total return of 7.5% a year in euros).
 ASLI benefits from inflation-linked leases across its portfolio.

-ASLI has an annual dividend yield target of 5% of the IPO price (100p).
+ASLI has an annual dividend yield target of 5% of the IPO price (100p), which it is on track to achieve this year.
 Dividends are paid in sterling, but the assets and the income derived from them are predominantly in euros.
 The manager may use currency hedging to help reduce the volatility of the income, but there is no current intention to hedge the capital value of the portfolio.

 ASLI’s portfolio management services are undertaken by Aberdeen Standard Investments Ireland Limited, part of the Aberdeen Standard Investments group of companies, and is led by Evert Castelein.
 Aberdeen Standard Investments Real Estate is the second-largest European real estate investment manager and has an extensive regional presence, with 25 offices in 14 countries across Europe.

 QuotedData has published three previous notes on ASLI.